sylvrs/libresult/README.md

 # libresult
 This library is a PHP-based implementation of the `Result` monad that exists in many popular programming languages, including Haskell, Elm, Kotlin, and Rust.

+## Installation
+To install this library using Composer, run the following command:
+`composer require sylvrs/libresult`

 ## Usage
 The usage of the library follows similar standards to that of monads in other languages.